We value the opportunity to take part in the educational journey of your child.

 Our admissions process is designed to help us begin a partnership with you to determine whether your child will benefit from the program we provide.
 As a transitional program, it is our goal and hope that students will be prepared to matriculate after spending an average of three years at Key School.

-Key School accepts students in the first through eighth grades with a primary diagnosis of a language-based learning difference such as dyslexia.
+Key School accepts students in the second through eighth grades with a primary diagnosis of a language-based learning difference such as dyslexia.
 An applicant’s cognitive ability (Full Scale Intelligence Quotient determined by a psychologist) must fall in the average to superior range.
 Our program requires that students have the intellectual ability to acquire information and move forward in our curriculum.